 Do you recognize Cognitive and Behavioral Therapy (CBT)?
 Maybe you are familiar with it.
 So, what does it do to help you with your mental health?

 When you have a wound or suffer from a particular physical disease, you must check yourself and seek treatment at a health care center.
 These actions have become normal and normative.
 So is your psychological condition.
-When you are depressed, face a serious life burden that cause stress and anxiety, or have certain psychological conditions, you should immediately seek help by taking psychological therapy.
+When you are depressed, face a serious life burden that causes stress and anxiety, or have certain psychological conditions, you should immediately seek help by taking psychological therapy.

-Psychological therapy is one of many kinds therapy that is usually facilitated by a psychologist, therapist, or psychiatrist.
+Psychological therapy is one of many kinds of therapy that is usually facilitated by a psychologist, therapist, or psychiatrist.
 One of the most common psychological therapies is Cognitive and Behavioral Therapy (CBT).
 Let’s find out more about CBT from the review below.

 Recognize Cognitive Behavioral Therapy (CBT) –